Find Grad Schools

 8 Yearly Graduations

 American Public University System comes in at #9 on our list of the most popular colleges offering graduate certificates in resource management.
 Each year, around 50,000 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $6,840 per year, while in-state graduate students, on average, pay $6,660 per year.
-For the 2020-2021 academic year, 8 graduate certificates were handed out to resource management majors at American Military University.
-Around 25% of these students were from an underrepresented racial-ethnic group, and 38% were women.
+During the most recent year for which we have data, 8 people received their graduate certificate in resource management from American Military University.
+Of these students, 50% were women and 33% were members of underrepresented racial-ethnic groups.

 7 Yearly Graduations

 The 11th most popular school in the country for resource management majors who are seeking their graduate certificate is SUNY College of Environmental Science and Forestry.
 Roughly 2,100 attend the school each year.
 The average in-state tuition for full-time undergraduates is $7,070 per year, while in-state graduate students, on average, pay $11,310 per year.
-The resource management program at SUNY College of Environmental Science and Forestry awarded 7 graduate certificates during the 2020-2021 school year.
-Around 14% of these students were from an underrepresented racial-ethnic group, and 57% were women.
+During the most recent year for which we have data, 7 people received their graduate certificate in resource management from ESF.
+Around 13% of these students were from an underrepresented racial-ethnic group, and 88% were women.

 #13